Victhereum/Wave/README.md

 ##### Wizard's Tip

-Supply your media file and the type of task you want the video to perform.
+Supply your resource file and the type of task you want the video to perform.
 The sorcery behind the scenes will transcribe your video and craft you a magic response.

 #### `partial_update`